snitchbcc/articles/2021/3/rand-paul-political-theatre.md

 RAND PAUL: \
 Now people listen well and hear my screed,\
 This doctor stops our minds from being freed,\
-He wears his mask like all the worlds a stage,\
+He wears his mask like all the world’s a stage,\
 And cause I’m stupid that evokes my rage,

 DR. FAUCI:\